entropyxyz/entropy-docs/README.md

 ### Discord

 **We do not use Discord for support tickets.** If you receive a message about a support ticket from someone claiming to be from Entropy, this is likely a scam.
-All support tickets are handled publically through GitHub Issues in this repository.
+All support tickets are handled publically through GitHub.

 ## Contribute